peter-leonov/introscope/README.md

 Just in case, this plugin does something only if `NODE_ENV` equals to `'test'`.

-Introscope supports all the new ES features (if not, create an issue 🙏), so if your babel configuration supports some new fancy syntax, Introscope should too.
+Introscope supports all the new ES features (if not, create an issue 🙏), so if Babel supports some new fancy syntax, Introscope should too.

 ## Example

-What Introscope does is it wraps a whole module code in a function that accepts one argument `scope` object and returns all variables, functions and classes defined in the module as properties of the `scope` object.
-Here is a little example.
-Code like this:
+What Introscope does is it just wraps a whole module code in a function that accepts one object argument `scope` and returns it with all module internals (variables, functions, classes and imports) exposed as properties.
+Here is a little example, a module like this one:

 ```js
 // api.js